tnamdevnote/youtube-clone/README.md

     yarn add
     ```

-2. Once finished, you would need to configure `.env.local` file and add it to the root directory of the project.
+2. Once finished, be sure to add `.env.local` to the root directory of the project.
 Within the `.env.local` file, add following code and save it. (make sure that `.gitignore` file ignore any `.env` or `.local` file format)

     ```
     VITE_YOUTUBE_API_BASE_URL=https://youtube.googleapis.com/youtube/v3